rstens/docs/README.md

 -   Deb is checking if a set up can be stored for restore later.
     (Training)

--   iValua rolls out in prod
+-   PPR rolls out in prod

 -   Discussion needed between Pascal and Tlel for hot fix updates, who does what.

--   New version from iValua - documented in ....
+-   New version from PPR - documented in ....
 (PMP?)